exasol/s3-document-files-virtual-schema/doc/hands_on/hands_on.md

 ## What's next

-So now you know everything for creating you first S3 Virtual Schema.
+So now you know everything for creating your first S3 Virtual Schema.
-To learn how to create more complex mappings than this on with only one column, checkout the [EDML documentation][edml-guide].
+To learn how to create more complex mappings than this one with only one column, check out the [EDML documentation][edml-guide].

 [edml-guide]: https://github.com/exasol/virtual-schema-common-document/blob/main/doc/user_guide/edml_user_guide.md